ckeditor/ckeditor4-docs/docs/guide/dev/features/sharedspace/README.md

 ## Shared Toolbar and Bottom Bar Demo

-See the {@linksdk sharedspace working "Shared Toolbar and Bottom Bar" sample} that showcases how multiple editor instances can share the same toolbar and bottom bar.
+See the {@linkexample sharedspace working "Shared Toolbar and Bottom Bar" sample} that showcases how multiple editor instances can share the same toolbar and bottom bar.

 ## Related Features